sourcegraph/handbook/content/ops/legal/Contract Review and Signature Authority Policy.md

 For click-through agreements, forward confirmation emails to legal@sourcegraph.com.
 If none, then email legal@sourcegraph.com confirming that you accepted the click-through terms.

-For Salesforce, go to the opportunity and click on the "Files" link.
-On the far right of the page is "Add Files".
-Add the signed order form here.
-From there complete the other fields in Salesforce and switch the Stage to "7 - Closed Won".
+For Salesforce, complete the opportunity with the following steps: 1) go to the opportunity and click on the "Files" link near the top of the page.
+On the far right of the "Files" page is "Add Files".
+2) Go back to the opportunity and at the top right click the "Add Products" link.
+Fill out the info in the link and pay attention to the monthly/yearly period options so that they are consistent.
+3) Go back to the opportunity and complete the other fields in the opportunity as follows: switch the Stage to "7 - Closed Won"; next scroll down to the "Financial Details" and "Opportunity Close Out" sections and add the appropriate "ACV", "Closed Won Reason", "Start of Contract" and "End of Contract".
+Save and you should be done.

 ## Who reviews, approves, and signs each contract type